 |Get Garry Marshall on the horn!|

 Harley and Ivy go on a crime spree while Paul Dini distracts the network censors from noticing lesbian subtext and references to domestic abuse by shoving a poorly-constructed feminist statement in their faces.
 Now, I'm not saying that it's a bad thing to make an actual feminist statement.
 In fact, I'd call it a good thing.
 I'd also say that from what I've seen on the internet, sometimes the sledgehammer is necessary to get it through some people's heads.
 But Ivy proclaiming that she was shackling Batman with the symbols of domestic slavery was just a bit too over the top.
 The feminist statement that Ivy's trying to make really just seems to boil down to "men suck."
 With the lesbian subtext, Ivy can unfortunately come across as a man-hating straw feminist.
 Ivy rails against men any chance she gets, but she never seems to present her particular brand of "feminism" in such a manner that's compelling, well argued, or even makes her side look good.
-It's hard to take an argument about sexism seriously when the people arguing are simply taking the sexism in the other direction.
+It's hard to take an argument about sexism seriously when the people arguing are simply taking the sexism in the other direction... although perhaps the whole point was to turn it around like that.

 It's a little awkward in this day and age, where some people still haven't grasped the idea that women can be astronauts, engineers, or even geeks.
 To modern eyes, Ivy's rants are kind of like Granny whipping out the N-word at the dinner table.
 Even if she's trying to say how handsome your African-American boyfriend is, the message gets a little muddled in the delivery.

 Having said all that, I have to applaud Paul Dini for what he got away with in terms of Harley's references to her relationship with the Joker.
-I'll talk about it more when I get to later episodes, but Paul Dini would not have been able to do what he did in "Mad Love" if it weren't for the foundation he built here while the censors were distracted by all the faux-feminism on display.
+I'll talk about it more when I get to later episodes, but Paul Dini would not have been able to do what he did in "Mad Love" if it weren't for the foundation he built here while the censors were distracted by Ivy's brand of feminism on display.

 While my overall impression of the episode might seem negative, I swear that I really do like this episode.
 Well, mostly.
 Harley and Ivy have amazing chemistry.
 This episode has a bunch of good bits, but I'm hard pressed to call it "good."
 I'm going to call this episode "average," which is not an insult.
 Batman: TAS was an amazing show, and even its average episodes are head and shoulders above what a lot of shows today have to offer.
 When it comes to episodes of this series that don't have much Batman in them, it's much better than "I've Got Batman in my Basement." ("The Man Who Killed Batman" still reigns supreme, however.)